datastaxdevs/conference-2021-apidays-stargate/README.md

 [🏠 Back to Table of Contents](#table-of-content)

-## 6. Use GraphQL API (portal)
+## 5. Working with GRAPHQL QPI

-This walkthrough has been realized using the [GraphQL Quick Start](https://stargate.io/docs/stargate/0.1/quickstart/quick_start-graphql.html)
+This walkthrough has been realized using the [GraphQL Quick Start](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-graphql.html)

 Same as Rest API generate a `auth token`